-The Flysky protocol supports up to 8 channels, and both auto-binding and manual-binding.
+The Flysky protocol supports up to 12 channels, and both auto-binding and manual-binding.
 If Fixed ID is set to 'None' the transmitter will attempt to auto-bind with the receiver every time it is powered on.
 If a value is set for Fixed ID, the receiver must be bound manually one-time using the 'Bind' button, after which it should stay bound.

-The Flysky protocol also supports additional options.
+The Flysky protocol also supports WLToys extensions to the protocol.
 These are accessed by pressing the Protocol spin-box when Flysky is shown:

-WLToys V9x9: Enables enhanced protocol configuration for use with WLToys V959, v969, etc models:
+V9x9: Enables the extensions for the WLToys V939, V949, V959, v969, etc quadcopters.

-- Lights are controlled by Channel 5
+• Lights are controlled by Channel 5

 - Video is controlled by Channel 6

 - Camera is controlled by Channel 7

+- Flip is controlled by Channel 8